-Upon arrival at San Diego State College, the student should obtain an appointment as soon as possible with the Adviser for Foreign Students and the Dean of Graduate Studies.
+Upon arrival at San Diego State College, the foreign graduate student should arrange for appointments with the Adviser for Foreign Students and the Dean of Graduate Studies.
 VETERANS AND GRADUATE STUDY San Diego State College has been approved by the Veterans Administration and the California State Department of Education to offer graduate study for veterans leading to the master's degree, graduate teaching credentials, and other programs that require graduate training.
 Veterans who are interested in graduate work should visit the Campus Veterans Office in the administration building, for information and counseling regarding veteran's benefits, prior to the date of registration.
-The "graduate load" for a veteran is defined as the approved courses leading to a definite graduate objective, such as the master's degree, a teaching credential. school administration credential, etc.
+The "graduate load" for a veteran is defined as the approved courses leading to a definite graduate objective, such as the master's degree, a teaching credential, school administration credential, etc.

 Graduate veterans are required to carry graduate loads of not less than 12 officially approved units per semester for full subsistence.
 Half subsistence allowances may be given for six such units per semester.
-GRADUATE TEACHING ASSISTANTSHIPS Graduate teaching assistantships may be obtained by qualified graduate students in the areas of astronomy, biology, business administration, business education, chemistry, economics, engineering, English, geography, geology, health education, industrial arts, mathematics, physical education, physics, political science, psychology, sociology, and speech arts.
-Qualifications for appointment include admission to the college, admission to the Graduate Division with classified graduate standing for the purpose of obtaining a master's degree, and enrollment in not less than 6 units of 100- or 200-numbered courses each semester in which the appointment is held, A graduate teaching assistant must meet the standards of the Graduate Division and failure to do so will result in the cancellation of his appointment.
+GRADUATE TEACHING ASSISTANTSHIPS Graduate teaching assistantships may be obtained by qualified graduate students in the areas of anthropology, astronomy, biology, business administration, business education, chemistry, economics, engineering, English, French, geography, geology, German, health education, industrial arts, mathematics, physical education, physical science, physics, political science, psychology, sociology, Spanish, and speech arts- Qualifications for appointment include admission to the college, admission to the Graduate Division with classified graduate standing for the purpose of obtaining a master's degree, and enrollment in not less than 6 units of 100- or 200-numbered courses each semester in the area in which the degree is sought.
+A graduate teaching assistant must meet the standards of the Graduate Division and failure to do so will result in the cancellation of his appointment.
 Information concerning an appointment as a graduate teaching assistant may be obtained from the head of the department, division, or school in which the applicant wishes to obtain the master's degree.